-The books of Neville Peat, award-winning author and photographer, span the genres of biography, geography, history, environment and natural history.
-His books on New Zealand range from the Antarctic and Subantarctic Islands to tropical Tokelau.
+Books by Neville Peat, award-winning New Zealand writer and photographer, span the genres of geography, biography, history, environment and natural history.
+His books on New Zealand range from the Antarctic region and subantarctic islands to tropical Tokelau.

 In 2007, Neville Peat was awarded New Zealand’s largest literary prize, the Creative New Zealand Michael King Writers’ Fellowship, to research and write the story of the Tasman Sea.